)

 The discovery

-In 2024, Prof Carpenter was trawling through the archives of the Harvard Law School (HLS) Library when he made an incredible discovery: a document described as a copy was, he suspected, a 1300 original, one of seven issued by King Edward I. At this point, Prof Carpenter turned to his Magna Carta Project partner, Prof Vincent.
+In 2024, David Carpenter was trawling through online images of the collections of the Harvard Law School (HLS) Library when he made an incredible discovery: a document described there as a copy was, he suspected, not a copy but an original Magna Carta, making it one of seven surviving from King Edward I's issue of the charter in 1300.
+Carpenter immediately turned to his Magna Carta Project partner, Prof Vincent.

-Together, through painstaking research and analysis of the text and document, involving cutting-edge tools such as spectral imaging, the two researchers established its authenticity.
+Together, through painstaking research and analysis of the text and document, involving cutting-edge tools such as spectral imaging, the two researchers proved its authenticity and traced its back story.

 Discover the fascinating breakthrough: